Rosh Tzipor Birdwatching Center – Visitor Guide

 Duck under Bird Head Bridge

-The plan was to cross to the other side of the Yarkon river at the Bird Head Bridge and cross the river again at Sheva Tahanot.
+The plan was to cross to the other side of the Yarkon River at the Bird Head Bridge and cross the river again at Sheva Tahanot.

 On the way, we passed through Park Lake and the nearby TLV Balloon.

 Our visit was during January, and when we reached Sheva Tahanot, we saw that the gates were closed.
 Sheva Tahanot was closed due to floods.
-Thus we had to retreat to Bird Head Bridge.
+Thus we had to return to Bird Head Bridge.

 Sheva Tahanot